 Michigan bettors have had access to sports betting since the beginning of the year.
-It was a huge victory for Michigan ports betting proponents, but legalization missed one critical piece: online gaming.
+It was a huge victory for Michigan sports betting proponents, but legalization missed one critical piece: online gaming.
 Once Governor Whitmer signed sports betting into law, the Michigan Gaming Control Board had to write the rules governing sportsbooks.
 The Gaming Control Board finished the retail sportsbook regulations first, and retail sportsbooks went live in mid-March.
 But online sports betting was still in the works.
 Online gaming’s deadline is approaching, and bettors should know what to expect when it comes online.

 Online Sports Betting In Michigan